-Geometrical model of your antenna plays a big role in how easy or hard it will be to set up and get accurate results from an antenna design simulation.
+The geometry of your model plays a big role in how easy or hard it will be to set up and get accurate results from the simulation.

-In many CAD softwares it is easier to build the antenna geometry from blocks, which all combined form a complete antenna CAD.
-When creating geometry for simulation, these blocks should be fused together to form a single solid – in this way you can get rid of unnecessary faces between blocks and ease not only the work with geometry but simplify the meshing process as well.
+In many CAD softwares it is easier to build the geometry of the model from blocks, which all combined form a complete CAD model.
+When creating geometry for simulation, these blocks should be fused together to form a single solid – in this way you can get rid of unnecessary faces between blocks and ease not only the work with the geometry but simplify the meshing process as well.

 Fuse geometry in FreeCAD

-You can easily fuse your geometry blocks together in FreeCAD as well, using Union tool.
+You can easily fuse your geometry blocks together in FreeCAD as well, using the Union tool.